Feature #11731

 To keep compatibility in logic, gem might need to detect the root/administrator user and install system-wide by default to ensure when someone sudo gem install XXX the gem isn't just installed for the root user.

-Updated by mwpastore (Mike Pastore) almost 9 years ago
+Updated by mwpastore (Mike Pastore) about 9 years ago

 Aren't most people using rvm or rbenv/bundler to address this need?

-Updated by kallisti5 (Alexander von Gluck) almost 9 years ago
+Updated by kallisti5 (Alexander von Gluck) about 9 years ago

 yeah, the large number of workarounds show this is a pretty default workflow for people.
 Thus raises the question on why it isn't the default behavior.